shinimol1983/opennms-tutorials-1/session2/Exercise-2-1.md

 ![alt text](../session2/images/chubb-camera_01_withSNMP.png "Figure chubb-camera_01_withSNMP.png")

-This SNMP configuration UI is backed by the [etc/snmp-config.xmll](../../main/pristine-opennms-config-files/etc-pristine/snmp-config.xml) file.
+This SNMP configuration UI is backed by the file [etc/snmp-config.xml](../../main/pristine-opennms-config-files/etc-pristine/snmp-config.xml).

-By default, this contains a very simple default configuration however an example file showing more complex configurations is also provided at [etc/examples/snmp-config.xml](../../main/pristine-opennms-config-files/etc-pristine/examples/snmp-config.xml)
+By default, this contains a very simple default configuration however an example file showing more complex configurations for snmp v3 is also provided at [etc/examples/snmp-config.xml](../../main/pristine-opennms-config-files/etc-pristine/examples/snmp-config.xml)

 ## Summary